Gareth Southgate's polka dot tie: Why England boss always wears one, who makes it & where to buy

 Sales of polka dot ties have skyrocketed in England amid their journey to the Euro 2020 final.

-And it has proved to be lucky, with England winning every game of the tournament while he was wearing it on the touchline.
+And it has proved to be something of a lucky charm, with England winning every game of the tournament while he was wearing it on the touchline.

 Editors' Picks